Can We Be Good Without God?

 And, yes, I hear the objections....

 Objection #1.
 “Well, is the good “good” because God says it is or is God good because he does what is good”?
-If it’s the first, then goodness appears to be arbitrary; if it’s the second, then God is conforming to some good external to himself.
+Sometimes referred to as the Euthyphro Dilemma, if it’s the first, then goodness appears to be arbitrary; if it’s the second, then God is conforming to some good external to himself.
 He might embody the good, but He's not the standard of good; something else is.
 Hence that “Good” is superior to God, which would seem to suggest that God is not the originator of all that is good.

 Objection #2.
 Good and evil are simply part of what nature provides in our struggle for survival.
 “Good” is that which works toward our survival and “evil” is that which decreases our capacity for survival.
 So, nurturing children is good because that increases the chances of our species’ preservation; acts of violence decrease those odds.